tpope/vim-projectionist/README.markdown

       "README.markdown": {"command": "doc"}
     }

-With these in place, you could use `:Eplugin projectile` to edit `plugin/projectile.vim` and `:Edoc projectile` to edit `doc/projectile.txt`.
+With these in place, you could use `:Eplugin projectionist` to edit `plugin/projectionist.vim` and `:Edoc projectionist` to edit `doc/projectionist.txt`.
 For `README.markdown`, since there's no glob, it becomes the default destination for `:Edoc` if no argument is given.

 The `E` stands for `edit`.
 You also get `S`, `V`, and `T` variants that `split`, `vsplit`, and `tabedit`.